-Effective September 14, 2022, the Company made an investment in Series B common membership interests of FG Financial Holdings, LLC ("FG Holdings LLC").
-As further discussed in Note 6, the Company records the investment according to guidance provided by ASC 820 "Fair Value Measurement", as the Company does not have a controlling financial interest in, nor exerts significant influence over the activities of FG Holdings LLC.
-The investment in Series B common membership interests of FG Holdings LLC is reported using net asset value ("NAV") of interests held by the Company at period-end.
-The NAV is calculated using the observable fair value of the underlying stock of FGF held by FG Holdings LLC, plus uninvested cash, less liabilities, further adjusted through allocations based on distribution preferences, as defined in operating agreement of FG Holdings LLC.
-The NAV is used as a practical expedient and has not been classified within the fair value hierarchy.
+Effective September 14, 2022, the Company made an investment in Series B common membership interests of FG Financial Holdings, LLC ("FG Holdings LLC"), an entity related to the former chairman of the Company's Board of Directors.
+As further discussed in Note 7, the Company recorded the investment according to guidance provided by ASC 820 "Fair Value Measurement", as the Company did not have a controlling financial interest in, nor exerted significant influence over the activities of FG Holdings LLC.
+The investment in Series B common membership interests of FG Holdings LLC was reported using net asset value ("NAV") of interests held by the Company at period-end.
+The NAV was calculated using the observable fair value of the underlying stock of FGF held by FG Holdings LLC, plus uninvested cash, less liabilities, further adjusted through allocations based on distribution preferences, as defined in operating agreement of FG Holdings LLC.
+The NAV was used as a practical expedient and has not been classified within the fair value hierarchy.